GraphBLAS/SuiteSparseSessions/Session14/README.md

 - [01:42:34] - Coarse vs fine tasks explained
 - [01:47:24] - Multi-matrix coordination

-### EK Slice vs EY Slice [01:39:50]
+### Ek Slice vs Ewise Slice [01:39:50]
 [![01:39:50](https://img.youtube.com/vi/uYqRvag62sc/default.jpg)](https://www.youtube.com/watch?v=uYqRvag62sc&t=5990s)

 **Discussion:**
 Two different slicing strategies:
-- **EK Slice**: For single matrix - divides entries (E) uniformly and finds vectors (K) they fall into, may split vectors
+- **Ek Slice**: For single matrix - divides entries (E) uniformly and finds vectors (K) they fall into, may split vectors
-- **EY Slice**: For multiple matrices - must maintain coherent slicing across all input/output matrices
+- **Ewise Slice**: For multiple matrices - must maintain coherent slicing across all input/output matrices

 **Key Quote:**
-> "EK slice is slicing the entries and finding the K's that they're in.
+> "ek_slice is slicing the entries and finding the K's that they're in.
 This is easy to do but only really works nicely if I have one matrix to deal with.
 If I have lots of matrices, I have to make slicing that's coherent across all the different matrices."
 [01:43:43]

 **Timestamps:**
-- [01:39:50] - EK slice explained with diagram
+- [01:39:50] - Ek slice explained with diagram
 - [01:43:43] - Multi-matrix coherence requirement

 ### P_Slice: Recursive Work Partitioning [01:56:00]